 Understanding severe weather is a science all to itself.
 The Severe Weather Summit will provide attendees with the knowledge necessary to identify and prepare for potential threats, and how to use existing technology and expertise in order to safely handle a severe weather event.

-The Severe Weather Summit has negotiated a special group rate of $119 + tax a night for attendees at the Hilton Garden Inn in Norman, Oklahoma.
+The Severe Weather Summit has negotiated a special group rate of $105 + tax a night for attendees at the Hilton Garden Inn in Norman, Oklahoma.
 Minutes from the National Weather Center, Hilton Garden Inn features complimentary Wi-Fi and a 24-hour Business Center, complimentary fitness center and a full-service restaurant on the property.
-For reservations, please visit the Hilton Garden Inn Norman website or call 1-405-579-0100.
+For information and reservation instructions please click here.

 If you will be flying to the Severe Weather Summit, the National Weather Center (NWC) is just 25 miles south of the Will Rogers World Airport in Oklahoma City.
 Directions to the Hilton Garden Inn can be found here.
 For those who prefer not to rent a vehicle, the hotel is serviced by Uber, local taxi and by Super Shuttle.